 by Nina Makofsky

 Consider your space.
 If you are decorating a narrow hallway or stairwell, then the constraints of the space largely determine the size and shape of your area rug.
-For small rooms, some people favor leaving a strip of as little as eight inches of exposed floor space around the area rug.
+For small rooms, some people favor leaving a strip of eight inches of exposed floor space around the area rug.
 For larger rooms, some people prefer a minimum of 18 inches of exposed floor space on every side of the rug.
 Others say two feet around the rug's perimeter allows for better flow.
 Go with what looks and feels the best to you.

 Create symmetry with larger pieces of furniture.
 If you intend for an area rug to lie underneath a dining room table, it should extend the full length and width of the table, plus enough space for chairs to be easily pulled in and out.
 If you are using an area rug underneath your bed, allow it to extend prominently on either side of the bed, typically nearly two feet on either side for a king-size bed.